YAPONE4/SubarashikiHibi-QuoteFinder/README.md

 Very simple programm to find quotes in Subarashiki Hibi.
 Plans to upgrade it in future.
 How to use:
 1. Enter the  key-word or key-phrase you think was in quote you need.
-2. Open and check files that program pointed to you.
+2. Open and check files in script that program pointed to you.